jamii/jamii.github.com/resume.md

 Highlighted commercial projects:

+* Built a [LaTeX aware search engine](http://scattered-thoughts.net/blog/2010/12/08/optimising-texsearch/) to power <latexsearch.com>.
+Covers the entire Springer library of more than 8m LaTeX equations.
+Searches by tree-edit distance on compressed syntax trees, using suffix arrays as a first-pass filter.

+* Built a prototype replacement for the core trading engine at the [Smarkets](https://smarkets.com/) betting exchange: 10x less code, 40x better throughput, 10x better 99% latency.

-* Provided item-item article recommendations for Springer users based on ~600m past downloads.
+* [Provided item-item article recommendations](https://github.com/jamii/springer-recommendations) for Springer users based on ~600m past downloads.
 Uses locality-sensitive hashing and external sorting to run on a single low-powered server.

-* Built a prototype replacement for the core trading engine at the Smarkets betting exchange: 10x less code, 40x better throughput, 10x better 99% latency.

-* Built a LaTeX aware search engine to power latexsearch.com.
-Covers the entire Springer library - more than 8m LaTeX equations.
-Searches by tree-edit distance on compressed syntax trees, using suffix arrays as a first-pass filter.

 Highlighted personal projects:

-* Extended the core.logic CLP solver with fair conjunction and a parallel solver.
+* Extended the core.logic CLP solver with [fair conjunction and a parallel solver](http://scattered-thoughts.net/blog/2012/12/19/search-trees-and-core-dot-logic/).

-* Built a clojure DSL for pattern matching and parsing using PEGs.
+* Created a clojure DSL for [pattern matching and parsing using PEGs](http://scattered-thoughts.net/blog/2012/12/04/strucjure-motivation/).

-* Built a multi-user clojure REPL for collaborative live-coding.
+* Built a [multi-user clojure REPL](https://github.com/jamii/concerto) for collaborative live-coding.

 ## MSc Computer Science at Oxford University